Skip to content

 • The Comptroller’s office is responsible for issuing a warrant or initiating an electronic funds transfer to pay the principal amount owed by the agency.

-1. Determine the due date for the payment.
-Start counting the 30 days beginning on the day after the agency receives the invoice.
-In this example, the due date is Nov.
+1. Determine the due date for the payment by counting the 30 days beginning on the day after the agency receives the invoice.
+In the example above, the due date is Nov.
 5.

-2. Next, determine how many days the payment is late.
-Start counting on the day after the due date and end counting on the payment’s distribution date.
-In this example, the payment is late by 34 days.
+2. Determine how many days the payment is late by counting days, staring on the day after the payment due date and ending the count on the payment’s distribution date.
+In the example above, the payment is late by 34 days.

-3. Now use the following formula to determine the amount of interest due:
+3. Use the following formula to determine the amount of interest due:

 Source for definitions [+]